Who We Are

 Stew Art Studios

 Stew Art Studios, or "The Stew", is a program and facility created and supported by and for the creative community.
 Located at 927 Broad Street, the downtown storefront is right across the street from the Arts Center (the old Stewart Library, namesake of the Stew).
-The Stew hosts private artist studios, educational workshops, performances, and more.
+The Stew houses our ceramics studio, the MLab, a maker space, and community space for educational workshops, performances, and more.
+You can read more about the different studios and programs (including classes and events) HERE.

 The Grinnell Community Band (formerly the Grinnell Municipal Band) became a program of the Arts Council in 2011.